-Menstrual cramps occur when the muscular wall of the womb contracts more vigorously during your period, in order to encourage the womb lining to shed away.
+Menstrual or period cramps occur when the muscular wall of the womb contracts more vigorously during your period, in order to encourage the womb lining to shed away.

 When the muscular wall of the womb contracts, it compresses the blood vessels lining your womb, which cuts off the blood supply.
 Without the supply of oxygen, the tissues in your womb release chemicals that trigger pain.